redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 >     yarn rw g cell blogPosts
 >     yarn rw g cell BlogPosts

 To get you off and running as quickly as possible the generator assumes you've got a root GraphQL query named the same thing as your cell and gives you the minimum query needed to get something out of the database.
-In this case it called the query `blogPosts`, which is not a valid query name for our existing Posts SDL and Service.
-(Go back to the [Creating a Post Editor section](https://redwoodjs.com/tutorial/getting-dynamic#creating-a-post-editor) in the *Getting Dynamic* part to see where these files come from.)
+In this case the query is called `blogPosts`:

 ```javascript
 // web/src/components/BlogPostsCell/BlogPostsCell.js